Austin Princess: Austin Princess IV and Princess IV

 The Austin Princess IV was introduced in 1956.
 Offered in Saloon (DS7) and Touring Limousine (DM7) models, this replacement for the former Sheerline and A135 only stayed in the catalogue until 1959; 199 were built.

 The engine was the Austin D-Series straight six with redesigned cylinder head and was fitted with twin SU HD6 carburettors.
 The power output was 150 bhp.
 A GM Hydramatic automatic gearbox and Girling power-assisted steering were fitted as standard.

 The luxurious interior now featured redesigned dashboard with instruments directly in front of the driver rather than in the centre.

 The last A135 Mark 3 had been priced at five times the price of an Austin A30.
 The new IV had to be priced at 6.5 times the price of an Austin A30, at which price there was almost no demand.
 The name was shortened in August 1957 when the car lost its "Austin" designation, now being branded simply as the Princess IV so it might be sold by either Morris or Austin dealers.
 The Times tested the Princess IV and reported on it at some length in early February 1959.

-The Princess IV was discontinued in 1959 and replaced in the catalogue by a much smaller model, an upgraded Austin Westminster (Pininfarina-designed Vanden Plas Princess see below), which retailed at little more than 40 per cent of the Mark IV's price.
+The Princess IV was discontinued in 1959 and replaced in the catalogue by a much smaller model, the Princess 3-litre, which retailed at little more than 40 per cent of the Mark IV's price.
+This was an upgraded version of the Pininfarina-designed Austin A99 Westminster.

-An Austin Princess IV was road tested by The Autocar magazine on 3 October 1958, as No.1703 in the series.
+A Princess IV was road tested by The Autocar magazine on 3 October 1958, as No.1703 in the series.
 The engine was rated at 150 bhp (gross) and it returned a maximum speed of 98.7 mph, under the test conditions prevailing.